High-performance software teams have never been more important, yet so challenging to build.

 Here's a very common example of a startup that accumulated a lot of technical debt while searching for product-market fit, is struggling with competing priorities, and teams have processes and workflows that don't enable them to do their best work quickly and reliably.

-Using a data-informed approach throughout, we will start by estimating the relative performance of your software teams.
+Using a data-informed approach, we will start by estimating the relative performance of your software teams.
 During an initial 45min call, you will get a complimentary report that compares your teams with the behaviours of high-performance teams.

 Next, we will work together in four phases to inspire your teams, identify opportunities to multiply their impact on the business, implement transformative change, and support your teams as they continue to level-up.